SasView/sasmodels/doc/guide/sesans/sans_to_sesans.rst

 =========================

-The conversion from SANS into SESANS in absolute units is a simple Hankel transformation when all the small-angle scattered neutrons are detected.
+The conversion from SANS into SESANS in absolute units is a simple Hankel transformation when all the small-angle scattered neutrons are detected [#Bakker2020]_.
 First we calculate the Hankel transform including the absolute intensities by

 .. math:: G(\delta) = 2 \pi \int_0^{\infty} J_0(Q \delta) \frac{d \Sigma}{d \Omega} (Q) Q dQ \!,